 I recently installed a Blue Ox Base Plate and Blue Ox Tow Bar so that we could tow our 2002 Honda CR-V behind our Brave.
 Instead of dealing with the stress of driving our RV through big cities or worry about messing around with a tow dolly, we have the comfort of towing our CR-V with four wheels down.

 The past month and a half we’ve covered several thousand miles with our new towing setup.
 I wish we would have done this from the very beginning.
 I was worried about the cost and difficulty of hooking up and unhooking the car from the RV.
 However, it takes just a few minutes to hook up our Honda CR-V behind our Brave.

 To see how to connect a tow car to your RV, you can watch this video from GoneWithTheWynns.

 What We Like About Flat Towing

-- It just takes a minute to hook up the car for towing (plus a couple minutes of running the engine)
+- It just takes a minute to hook up the car for towing (plus a couple of minutes of letting the engine run)

 - I have a much better turn radius while flat towing versus the dolly.